kirtiapte/cf-aircraft-maintenance-agent/README.md

 # cf Essay Writer Agent

-This is a simple agent that can write essays for the topic provided.
+This is an AI agent that can write essays for the topic provided.
 It uses a pre-trained language model to generate the essay based on the problem statement and the provided prompt template.
 The agent uses plan, research, generate, reflect, research_critique nodes to implement the essay writing process.
 The agent uses the following tools to build the agent: Langgraph, Tivily Search, Gradio, and Python.

 ![Sample](images/essay-generator-graph.png)
 ## Usage